MarchandAlain/Whand/README.txt

 Here is a short but complete Whand script that reads the state of a lever.
 Each time the subject (rat/mouse) presses the lever, it will trigger the delivery of a reward:

 exit: when start + 15min                    # definition of "exit": stop experiment after 15 minutes
-reward: when lever_pressed                  # definition of "reward", a 500 ms on/off pulse
-   until reward + 500ms                     # definition of "reward" (continued)
-output(1): reward                           # definition of "output(1)": link "reward" to hardware output port 1
+reward: when lever_pressed                  # definition of "reward", triggered by a lever press until reward + 500ms                     # definition of "reward" (continued), a 500 ms on/off pulse output(1): reward                           # definition of "output(1)": link "reward" to hardware output port 1
 lever_pressed: pin(2)                       # definition of "lever_pressed": link to hardware input port 2